thuijskens/thuijskens.github.io/_posts/2017-10-07-feature-selection.md

 ## Lower-dimensional approximation

 Even with the above simplification of the joint mutual information, the quantities involving $$S^{t - 1}$$ are still $$(t - 1)$$-dimensional integrals.
-By making some assumptions on the data, we can simplify the computation of the mutual information terms drastically.
+By making some more assumptions on the data, we can simplify the computation of the mutual information terms drastically.

 * **Assumption 2**: All features are pairwise class-conditionally independent, i.e.
 $$